CSCfi/csc-env-eff/hands-on/modules/module-exercise-with-aligners.md

 ```bash
 module spider hisat
 ```
-Is there some version oh HISAT2 also available?
+Is there some version of HISAT2 also available?

 3. Let's load the biokit module and see what is included.
 ```bash